CHAPTER TEN (Draft)

 The Individual and Mass Society

-Lyman Stone produced an important study for the American Enterprise Institute in 2021, in which he focused on the state of associational life in the United States, past and present.[vi]
-While his observations concerning the limited reality of associational life for Americans over the past half century are objective and perceptive, he fails to note the vast impact of industrial society on local communities over the past 150 years.
+Lyman Stone produced an important study for the American Enterprise Institute (2021) in which he focused on the state of associational life in the United States, past and present.[vi]
+While his observations concerning the limits imposed on associational life for Americans over the past half century are objective and perceptive, he fails to note the vast impact of industrial society on lives and communities since its inception.

 “Tracing the history of associational life from America’s founding” Lyman Stone writes, “reveals that not all associations are created equal.
 Some popular associations provide undeniably positive benefits for their participants and society (such as churches or labor unions), while